google/flax/docs/howtos/optax_update_guide.rst

 The usage is very similar, with the difference that ``optax`` does not keep a copy of the ``params``, so they need to be passed around separately.
-Flax provides the utility :py:class:`~flax.training.train_state.TrainState` to store optimizer state, parameters, and other associated data in a single dataclass.
+Flax provides the utility :py:class:`~flax.training.train_state.TrainState` to store optimizer state, parameters, and other associated data in a single dataclass (not used in code below).

 .. codediff::
   :title_left: ``flax.optim``